strimzi/strimzi.github.io/_posts/2020-08-05-using-open-policy-agent-with-strimzi-and-apache-kafka.md

 The `keycloak` authorization is based on the [Keycloak Authorization Services](https://www.keycloak.org/docs/latest/authorization_services/index.html).
 It can be used only in combination with OAuth 2.0 authentication.
-Security policies and permissions are defined in Keycloak are used to grant access to resources on Kafka brokers.
+Security policies and permissions are defined in Keycloak and are used to grant access to resources on Kafka brokers.
 Users and clients are matched against policies that permit access to perform specific actions on Kafka brokers.
 You can also use the _federation_ feature of Keycloak to map the policies for example against LDAP groups.
-The `KeycloakRBACAuthorizer` will fetch the list of granted permissions from Keycloak and enforce the authorization rules locally to make sure it doesn't affect the client performance.
+The `KeycloakRBACAuthorizer` will fetch the list of granted permissions from Keycloak and enforce the authorization rules locally to make sure it doesn't negatively impact performance.

 The main advantage of Keycloak is that you can have everything managed centrally.
 Not just for Strimzi and Apache Kafka, but for all your applications which support OAuth.